Archive Social Media and Violence in Teenagers: Understanding the Impact

 Dangerous Dares and Challenges

 Online dares and challenges going viral on social media are a serious cause for alarm among parents and educators.
-Teens accept and promote these challenges, and post pictures and videos of them on their social media accounts.
+Teens accept and promote these challenges, and share social media posts about them participating in these challenges.
 Some of these challenges have proven themselves to be harsh and even downright violent at times, causing harm to the people involved.

 Bullying and Harassment